vippsas/vipps-login-api/vipps-login-api.md

 ### Merchant Serial Number (MSN)

-This is a unique id for the sale unit.
+This is a unique id for the sales unit.
 This is a required parameter if you are a Vipps partner making API requests on behalf of a merchant.
 The partner must use the merchant's MSN, not the partner's MSN.

 ### Userinfo